HoustonJ2013/Capstone_CV_Galvanize/Proposal.md

 # Capstone Project Proposal: Pixel-level Object Dectection
-## Semantic Segmentation: State of art
+## Semantic Segmentation: State of Art

 Semantic segmentation is the frontier of computer image recognition, which understand an image at pixel level.
 In segmantic segmentation, we will need to achieve three tasks: 1. recognize the objects; 2. delineate the boundary of each object; 3.
 Assign each pixel in the image an object class.